The Belarusian University in Exile Needs More Than a New Rector

 The new rector will need to work closely with its founding rector Anatoli Mikhailov.
 He explained the establishment of the new position of President at EHU as a means of supporting the gradual transition of the university's leadership.

 The new post appeared only after the EHU approved a new charter earlier this year.
 One novelty of this new charter was that it dropped the university's mission statement.
-The very first sentence of the
+The very first sentence of the 2011 charter provided that the university was

 a non-state institution of higher education based on European values, where university studies prevail, research is performed and the activity of applied science and art is developed for the benefit of Belarusian society and its relationship to the global community. (emphasis added)